Connection SATX Downtown Feasibility Study

 The objective of the Downtown Feasibility Study is to:

-• Analyze current and future corridor challenges and needs
+• Analyze current and future corridor challenges throughout the study area.

 The study will be conducted through a process of data collection, analysis of current and future transportation needs, and public involvement.